 By Adam Scott, MS CSCS

-We developed an assessment which tested our athlete’s muscular endurance, anaerobic fitness, aerobic fitness and mental toughness.
+We developed an assessment that tested our athlete’s muscular endurance, anaerobic fitness, aerobic fitness, and mental toughness.
 We called this assessment the Burpee Beep Ladder (BBL).

 The BBL assessment consists of multiple, back-to-back one-minute intervals.
 In order to move “up the ladder” an athlete must complete a certain number of burpees each minute.
 Minute one begins with 10 burpees.
 The athlete works through these repetitions as quickly as they wish – with the remainder of the minute as a rest period.
 If the athlete is able to complete 10 burpees within the minute they will move one “rung” up the ladder.
 Minute two requires the athlete to complete 12 burpees in one minute.
 If this is completed, then the athlete moves to minute 3 and 14 burpees, then minute 4 and 16 burpees, then Level 5 and 18 burpees…and so on until they are unable to complete the prescribed repetitions in a minute.
 The athlete is then scored on the total number of burpees performed.